-The answer really depends on the field of the industry but all in all, it should end with sign-ups, awareness, shares, likes, comments and of course profit for the company.
-The purpose of the question is not just reply with one number but the understanding of the strategy, brand positioning, concept of the product, short-term and long-term plan and vision.
+The answer really depends on the field of the industry but all in all, it should end with sign-ups, awareness, shares, likes, comments, and of course profit for the company.
+The purpose of the question is not just to reply with one number but the understanding the strategy, brand positioning, concept of the product, short-term and long-term plan, and vision.

-For example, we are currently working on an increase of SEO for our client Steps with Theera.
-They are an accredited vocational training centre in a health focused coffee shop in Bangkok.
-Before we have even started to discuss the topic, we had to clarify what is their priority – is it a vocational centre or a coffee shop?
+For example, we are currently working on an increase in SEO for our client Steps with Theera.
+They are an accredited vocational training center in a health-focused coffee shop in Bangkok.
+Before we even started to discuss the topic, we had to clarify what is their priority – is it a vocational center or a coffee shop?

 After we have all information, we can start with PERSONAS creation.
 In order words, who is my target audience?
-I highly recommend to create 2-5 personas and called them with real names.
-I know it may sound strange but believe me, it will help you a lot in understanding of your customers.
+I highly recommend creating 2-5 personas and calling them real names.
+I know it may sound strange but believe me, it will help you a lot in understanding your customers.
 How old are they?
 What gender do they have?
 What do they like?
 What does annoy them?
 Where do they live?
 What is their income?
 What kind of education may they have?

 One of my first personas were for the yoga studio aimed at releasing stress and anxiety.
 You can easily create your template for personas in Canva.com which is a user-friendly environment for graphics.
 Me personally, I like to use Trifold Brochure template as it is dividing sections very nicely.
 I also prefer to add a picture to the background as it brings the look&feel of the product.
 Canva has many free pictures, icons and shapes to create your designs.
 And it’s fun!